A Food & Essentials Pantry

 *Why are we asking for students to log in with their Keberos?

-We are not tracking or turning over names of students who complete the form.
-At this time, Community Cares can only support BU community students.
-To verify your current affiliation with Boston University, a log in will be required.
+At this time, Community Cares can only support BU community students and requiring a Kerberos for log-in helps us to ensure that.
 We also need your name so that we know who will be picking up the items ordered.
 Lastly, some of you may have specific questions or needs that cannot be addressed by the regular options in the form.
 In those cases, you’ll ask questions or make special requests.
 This means we’ll need your name and email address to contact you so we can work on solutions together.
+Please know that your privacy and security is important to us and we strive to keep your information safe.

 How are we helping students whose needs are not met by our pantry stock?

-If the items in our online pantry order form do not meet your needs due to dietary restrictions (ie. kosher, vegan, allergies) or if you feel that some other need is not being met (ie fresh produce or some other missing product), please use the Other section in our online form to make a recommendation or special request.
-A staff member will reply to you from the BU Wheelock Student Services (email@example.com) email account.
+If you are unable to access the pantry at 2 Silber Way or if the items in the pantry do not meet your needs due to dietary restrictions (ie. kosher, vegan, allergies, etc.) please use the Alternative Access section in our online form to make a recommendation or special request.
+A staff member will reply to you from the BU Wheelock Student Services (firstname.lastname@example.org) email account to share information about an e-gift card.

 Terrier Meal Share – Terrier Meal Share is an initiative that gives students the opportunity to donate their unused guest meal swipes online to any undergraduate, graduate, or professional student in need at Boston University.
 Students experiencing food insecurity will be able to receive meals by contacting the Dean of Students’ office, University Service Center, or the Office of Financial Assistance.